scheb/2fa/doc/api.rst

 If you provide multiple authentication mechanisms for the user to identify themselves, you have to do this for each one of them.

-To implement such a response you need to a custom success handler:
+To implement such a response you need to create a custom success handler:

 .. code-block:: php